 Nurturing Healthy Relationships with Food

 Establishing a positive feeding relationship during infancy can have lifetime benefits.
-Keep in mind that children are responsible for how much and whether they eat so always wait for your baby to pay attention to each spoonful before you feed it.
+Keep in mind that children are responsible for how much and whether they eat so always wait for your baby to pay attention to each spoonful before you feed them.
 Don't be afraid to let your baby touch the food in the dish and on the spoon.
 You wouldn't want to eat something if you didn't know anything about it, would you?
 In addition, know the cues that your baby is done eating.
 A common cue babies are full is head turning.

 Whatever happens, don't get discouraged and enjoy the experience.
 With a little patience and creativity, you can make your baby's first solid food eating experience fun for everyone involved!